matamike/Gameplay_Asset_Tools-Ball-Version-/README.md

 It is strongly recommended to use it from version 5.6.5f1 and later.

 Instructions:

 How to import the package (Only Applicable if the tool kit comes in a custom package form / reuse case in multiple projects):
-		Step 1: While in Unity Editor go to Assets/Import Package/Custom Package...(If the project has been exported as a package) or
-			 While in Unity Editor go to File/Open Project and press "Open to find the location of the project in your computer.
+Step 1: While in Unity Editor go to Assets/Import Package/Custom Package...(If the project has been exported as a 				package) or While in Unity Editor go to File/Open Project and press "Open to find the location of the project in your 			computer.
 	Note:If the project is not exported as a package ignore Step 2.

 Step 2: Find the Asset Package which contains the files associated and import it.

 Setup:
 	Test the Assets:

-		Step 1: The following package contains an already prepared demo scene to test the asset's functionality and features.Navigate
+Step 1: The following package contains an already prepared demo scene to test the asset's functionality and features.
-    through the scene folder within the asset folder "GameplayAssetTool" and load "SampleScene".
+	Navigate through the scene folder within the asset folder "GameplayAssetTool" and load "SampleScene".
 	(Important Note: Before loading demo scene or any other scene which includes these assets please check the project directory 		after importing the package for a ".txt" file with the name "lastDirectorySaveTarget".)

    If that file exists please remove any text ,save the file and exit afterwards.Do not attempt playtest with the snapshotViewer content active if this isn't resolved properly.
    If the file doesn't exist you don't need to take further action ,it will automatically be created on your first playtest.)

-		Step 2: Navigate through Prefabs folder within the "GameplayAssetTool" folder and read the ".txt" file for each asset to help you understand how to properly use it and all of their features.
+Step 2: Navigate through Prefabs folder within the "GameplayAssetTool" folder and read the ".txt" file for each asset to help you
+    understand how to properly use it and all of their features.
     (Note 1: Each of these assets is independent to each other.)
     (Note 2: If you wish to use "snapshotViewer" as a standalone asset you need to have an active camera to your desired scene.)

 Step 3: The folder "PlayerPrefabs" contains a player controller with a ball.

 Important Note: Read documentation texts in each of the specified folders containing the assets for further understanding and proper use(Note: Main Assets are located within the package's folder "Prefabs").